 - Know the six main symptoms of carbon monoxide poisoning – headaches, dizziness, breathlessness, nausea, collapse and loss of consciousness.
 If you’re suffering from a number of these symptoms it’s important to get your gas appliances checked immediately.

 - Install an audible carbon monoxide alarm and look out for your community by making sure your friends and family have one too.
-You can buy an alarm for around £20 from DIY shops, supermarkets or your energy supplier but you want to make sure they are marked EN50291 and display the British Standards’ Kitemark.
+You can buy an alarm from DIY shops, supermarkets or your energy supplier but you want to make sure they are marked EN50291 and display the British Standards’ Kitemark.

 For more gas safety advice & top tips visit www.gassaferegister.co.uk